[amazon_auto_links id="280537"]

-Today, in this article, we are going to have a closer look at the connections between human activities, polluted animals, and their consequences for animal health and the environment.
-Let’s get into the topic and learn what we can do about it.
+Today, in this article, we will take a closer look at the connections between human activities, animals, and the consequences of pollution on animal health and the environment.
+Let’s get started!

-Just picture this, the air filled with tiny bits of bad stuff, like chemicals and smoke.
 This happens because of power plants, cars, and factories.
 As a result, the air might occasionally be difficult to breathe because it is so toxic.
-Not only for us but for animals like sea turtles, wild animals, and even birds that get affected by this.
-This can even make the world warmer which we call global warming.

 2. Types of Air Pollutants and Sources